mario99logic/SkyView/README.md

 Welcome to SkyView!
 Our web application offers a variety of functionalities designed for both enthusiasts and researchers in astronomy.
 Here's what you can explore within SkyView:

+### Explore Built-in Simulations
-- **Explore Built-in Simulations**: Dive into our pre-configured simulations to witness the realistic movements of planets and other celestial phenomena.
+Dive into our pre-configured simulations to witness the realistic movements of planets and other celestial phenomena.

+### Create Your Own Simulations
-- **Create Your Own Simulations**: Design and customize your own planetary simulations.
+Design and customize your own planetary simulations.
 Adjust parameters to see how different variables affect interactions between celestial bodies.

+### Object Movement Detection
-- **Object Movement Detection**: Upload astronomical images, and our application will analyze them to detect and track the movements of objects across the sky.
+Upload astronomical images, and our application will analyze them to detect and track the movements of objects across the sky.

+### Discover Space with NASA
-- **Discover Space with NASA**: Gain access to the latest astronomical data and imagery through our integration with the NASA API.
+Gain access to the latest astronomical data and imagery through our integration with the NASA API.

 ##  Technology Stack